Topic 9: Plant biology (13 hours)

 - Build-up of sucrose and solutes, causes water to enter the companion cells through osmosis

-- The incompressibility of water and ridged cell walls causes a build-up of pressure
+- The incompressibility of water and the rigid cell walls causes a build-up of pressure

 - Water flows from high pressure to low pressure